A beginner's guide to meditation

 Start slowly and build up: Begin with even just a couple of minutes twice a day and increase your meditation time as you become more comfortable.
 Remember practising regularly is more important than how long you mediate for, especially when you first start.

 Create a routine and ritual: Try to meditate in the same place and at the same time of day, as this can help you settle into a regular practice.
 Rituals such as drawing curtains, putting on a specific piece of calming music or lighting a candle can also help.

 Meditate in the morning: The morning can be a great time of day to meditate as your mind will likely feel calmer and clearer and you may be less likely to be disturbed.

 Seek guidance: Take a meditation class or read up on the topic to help you understand the theory and intention behind the practice.

-Meditation apps can be a great way to begin your meditation journey as they can keep track of time for you and even guide you through meditations.
-The following apps are a good starting point:
+Guided meditation can be a great way to begin your meditation journey as they can keep track of time for you and even guide you through meditations.

-If you find meditation difficult (or even a bit boring) at first, remember that this is entirely normal.
+And remember, if you find meditation difficult (or even a bit boring) at first, this is entirely normal.
 However, with regular practice and perseverance you may find meditation becomes an enjoyable part of your day.